weinerrb/OireachtasDebatesScraper/README.md

 ## Citation
 If you use this software in your research, please cite it as:
 ```
 Ruairí Weiner.
 (2025).
-OireachtasDebatesScraper: A Python tool for scraping and analyzing Irish parliamentary debates.
+OireachtasDebatesScraper: A Python tool for scraping and analysing Irish parliamentary debates. https://doi.org/10.5281/zenodo.15297414
 ```

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any bugs or feature requests.

 ## Contact
-For questions or support, please contact Ruairí Weiner at weinerr@tcd,ie
+For questions or support, please contact Ruairí Weiner at weinerr@tcd.ie
 ```